Henicho/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-last directory the shell looks into
+ counts the number of directories